TheFoundation/pgrest-basicauth/README.md

 for using pgrest a safe manner in apis with a single request ( no JWT Token generation necessary )

+can presetnt GET requests without password as well ( set "PUBLIC_READ" to "TRUE" )
 ### example usage

 #### NOTE: you have to create the schemas and stuff before